Tailtiu

-Tailtiu or Tailltiu (/sga/; modern spelling: Tailte) is the name of a presumed goddess from Irish mythology.
-The goddess's name is linked to Teltown (< OI Óenach Tailten) in Co.
-Meath, site of the Óenach Tailten.
-A legendary dindsenchas "lore of places" poem relates a myth connecting the presumed goddess Tailtiu with the site.
-However, linguistic analysis of the name reveals that Tailtiu as a place-name derives from a loan word of Brythonic origin represented by the Welsh telediw "well formed, beautiful."
+Tailtiu or Tailltiu (/sga/; modern spelling: Tailte) is a presumed goddess from Irish mythology.
+The goddess's name is linked to Teltown (Tailteann) in County Meath, site of the ancient and medieval Óenach Tailtenn, a fair-like assembly held during the Lughnasadh harvest festival.
+A legendary dindsenchas ("lore of places") poem relates a myth connecting the presumed goddess Tailtiu with the site.

+Etymology

+Various Celtic linguists (de Vries, Vendryes, Guyonvarc'h & Le Roux) link the name Tailtiu to the Irish word for "earth, ground land", talamh, of which tailte is a plural.
+Her father's name Magmór, means "great plain".
+This suggests that she was associated with the earth.

+Other linguists derive it from a loanword of Brythonic origin represented by the Welsh telediw, "well formed, beautiful."

 The mythological character of Tailtiu likely derives her name from the place-name.

-In Irish mythology
+Mythology

-According to the Book of Invasions, Tailtiu was the wife of Eochaid mac Eirc, last Fir Bolg High King of Ireland, who named his capital after her (Teltown, between Navan and Kells).
-She survived the invasion of the Tuatha Dé Danann and became the foster mother of Lugh.
+According to the Book of Invasions, queen Tailtiu was the daughter of Magmór and wife of Eochaid mac Eirc, last Fir Bolg High King of Ireland.
+Her husband is killed by the invading Tuatha Dé Danann in the Battle of Moytura.
+She then marries one of the Tuath Dé, Eochaid Garb, and becomes the foster mother of Lugh.

-Tailtiu is said to have died of exhaustion after clearing the plains of Ireland for agriculture.
-Lugh established a harvest festival and funeral games, Áenach Tailteann, in her honour, which continued to be celebrated as late as the 18th century.

-In Irish history
+Tailtiu is responsible for clearing the forest of Cuan (Coill Chuan) so that the land could be used for growing crops.
+She is said to have died and been buried there, which is named Tailtiu after her.
+Lugh, her foster-son, decrees that funeral games be held there in her honour.
+This becomes the Óenach Tailtenn (assembly-fair of Tailtiu), and the harvest festival as a whole comes to be known as Lughnasadh (Lugh's festival).

+Similar stories are told about the Lughnasadh assembly sites of Nás and Carman.

+Óenach Tailtenn

-The first Áenach Tailteann, later the Tailtin Fair, was held at Teltown.
-Historically, the Áenach Tailteann was a time for contests of strength and skill, and a favoured time for contracting marriages and winter lodgings.
+The first Óenach Tailtenn or Áenach Tailteann, also called the Fair of Tailteann or the Tailteann Games, was held at Teltown.
+Historically, the Óenach Tailtenn was a time for contests of strength and skill, and a favoured time for contracting marriages and winter lodgings.
 A peace was declared at the festival, and religious celebrations were also held.
-Aspects of the festival survive in the celebrations of Lughnasadh, and were revived as the Teltown Games for a period in the twentieth century.
+Aspects of the festival survive in the celebrations of Lughnasadh, and were revived as the "Tailteann Games" for a period in the twentieth century.

-A similar Lughnasadh festival was held at Carmun (whose exact location is under dispute).
-Similar to Tailtiu, the festival at Carmun is celebrated by a dindsenchas poem that provides a psedo-etymology for the site.
-The poem claims that the festival is named after the mythological Carmun, in a tale similar to that of Tailtiu.
-But as with Tailtiu, this mythological figure likely derives its name from the place-name.

-In historical times the town of Tailtiu was where the principal assembly of the early Uí Néill dynasties was held.
+In historical times, Tailtiu was where the principal assembly of the early Uí Néill dynasties was held.

-From the Locus Project at CELT, Tailte had one or two raths [residence(s)] in Munster:
+From the Locus Project at CELT, Tailte had one or two raths or residences in Munster: